apache/cxf/distribution/src/main/release/samples/jaxws_async/README.txt

 for background.

 This demo also illustrates the use of CXF specific server side asynchronous handling.
-The JAX-WS specification only addresses asynchronous requests on the Client side.
-This demo shows how to enable CXF to call upon the asynchronous methods to allow processing on separate threads.
+(The JAX-WS specification only addresses asynchronous requests on the client side.)
+This demo shows how to enable CXF to call asynchronous methods to allow processing on separate threads.